Updates and alerts

 Wild dog and fox control

-Landholders are able to obtain prepared baits containing not more than 0.03% fluoroacetic acid (1080) from authorised persons under the Land Protection (Pest and Stock Route Management) Act 2002, to control wild dog and foxes.
+Landholders are able to obtain prepared baits containing not more than 0.03% fluoroacetic acid (1080) from authorised persons under the Biosecurity Act 2014, to control wild dog and foxes.
 The prepared baits can only be used in accordance with the conditions established by the authorised person.
 These conditions are established at the time the baits are provided and generally specify requirements relating to:

 - the specific locations baiting can occur